 Atypical forms of chickenpox

 1. Rudimentary.
-The rash is spotty, there are practically no catarrhal phenomena, the disease passes easily.
+The rash is spotty, there are practically no catarrhal symptoms, the disease passes easily.

 2. Hemorrhagic form.
-Vesicles in this form are filled not with transparent, but with blood contents.
-The course of the disease is severe, patients have vomiting of blood, nosebleeds, black stools are possible.
-On the second day, petechial rashes appear (small punctate hemorrhages in the skin).
+Bubbles in this form are filled not with transparent, but with blood content.
+The course of the disease is severe, patients experience vomiting with blood, nosebleeds, and possible black stools.
+On the second day, petechial rashes (small pinpoint hemorrhages in the skin) appear.

 3. Bullous form.
-Bubbles in this form merge, forming the so-called bullae.
-They are usually filled with cloudy contents.
+The bubbles in this form merge, forming so-called bullae.
+They are usually filled with muddy contents.

 4. Gangrenous form.
-Has an extremely severe course.
+It has an extremely severe course.

 5. Generalized form.
-With this form of the disease, severe intoxication, damage to internal organs is observed.
+With this form of the disease there is severe intoxication, damage internal organs, .

-All atypical forms (except for the rudimentary) are treated in a hospital, often in intensive care units.
+All atypical forms (except rudimentary) are treated in the hospital, often in intensive care units.

 Treatment of chickenpox in children